 Dance Mogul: Would you like to see more women participate in street dance and why?

 Marie Poppins: I want to see more women representing street dance, and I also want to see fewer women acting as if they support street dance, while they don’t truly care.
 We put a lot of work in finding knowledge in street dance, so much training, so if they do their homework and dedicate themselves, then yes of course.
 I just want any women to find what makes them happy in life and make them grow.
 I see some women choosing this art form by default, to become part of a movement and existing among a community just because Hip Hop seems “cool” and this is wrong.
 Quality above Quantity.
 More women dedicated to this art form yes, groupies no, there is no time to waste.
-We definitely need to have more women in this community mainly dominated by male, not to be sexist, but to have a balance.
+We definitely need to have more women in this community mainly dominated by men, not to be sexist, but to have a balance.

 Dance Mogul: What advice would you give to up and coming female dancers?